 - (1) A requirement for commencing studies under an Estonian study programme is to have proficiency in the Estonian language at a minimum B1 level, according to the Common European Framework of Reference for Languages, provided that the language of instruction of the student at the prior study level or stage was not Estonian. - (2) Students under Estonian study programmes are required to have at graduation, proficiency in the Estonian language at a minimum C1 level according to the Common European Framework of Reference for Languages in the cases where: - 1) the language of instruction at the previously completed level of education was not only Estonian, or the student has taken Estonian as a second language state examination; - 2) the language of instruction at the previously completed level of education was not only Estonian, or the student has taken Estonian as a second language state examination and the language of instruction of the student at the previously completed level of higher education was not Estonian.
-[Amended 13.03.2017]

-- (3) A student of the second level of higher education under an Estonian-medium Master's study programme shall complete at least one course instructed in a foreign language during the studies.
+[Amended 13.03.2017] - (3) A student of the second level of higher education under an Estonian-medium Master's study programme shall complete at least one course instructed in a foreign language during the studies.
 In order to achieve the learning outcomes as described in the study programme, for commencing studies under an Estonian Master's study programme the student is required to have proficiency in the second language at a minimum A2 level according to the Common European Framework of Reference for Languages.
-[Amended 13.03.2017] - (4) Proficiency of the foreign language of instruction at the B2 level, according to the Common European Framework of Reference for Languages, is required for commencing studies under a study programme that has a foreign language as the language of instruction. - (41) In order to graduate, students under study programmes with a foreign language as the language of instruction are required to have completed studies of Estonian language and culture in the volume of at least 6 ECTS credits.
-[Entry into force 02.03.2020] - (5) The Vice-Rector of the study field appointed by the Rector establishes country-specific language requirements and the procedure for providing proof.
-[Amended 13.03.2017]
+[Amended 13.03.2017] - (4) Proficiency of the foreign language of instruction at the B2 level, according to the Common European Framework of Reference for Languages, is required for commencing studies under a study programme that has a foreign language as the language of instruction. - (41) In order to graduate, students (with the exception of students in online studies) under study programmes with a foreign language as the language of instruction are required to have completed studies of Estonian language and culture in the volume of at least 6 ECTS credits.
+[Amended 30.01.2023] - (5) The member of the Rectorate managing academic affairs, appointed by the Rector, establishes country-specific language requirements and the procedure for providing proof.
+[Amended 30.01.2023]